haltu/muuri/README.md

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
-  * The items that were succesfully removed.
+  * The items that were successfully removed.
 * **indices** &nbsp;&mdash;&nbsp; *array*
-  * Indices of the items that were succesfully removed.
+  * Indices of the items that were successfully removed.

 ```javascript
 grid.on('remove', function (items, indices) {